mitisme/Maze-Explorer/README.md

  - A step-by-step series of examples that tell you how to get a development environment running:

 1. Clone the Repository
+    SSH Clone:
-    git clone [URL to your repo]
+    git clone git@github.com:mitisme/Maze-Explorer.git

-2. Navigate to the project directory cd [your project path]
+3. Navigate to the project directory cd into maze_gui_app where all of the files are found

-3. Get Dependencies
+4. Get Dependencies
     flutter pub get

-4. Get environment
+5. Get environment
     run: flutter doctor
     fix X's depending on what system you are running